 Filed under: Toyota , Japan , Sedan The Crown was Toyota’s first export to the US, to Europe and to Africa, and this year the company’s oldest nameplate marks its 60th anniversary.
 Continue reading Toyota Crown celebrates 60 years Toyota Crown celebrates 60 years originally appeared on Autoblog on Sat, 10 Jan 2015 16:30:00 EST. Please see our terms for use of feeds .
 Permalink

 TORRANCE, Calif.
-(Dec.
-3, 2013) – Toyota Motor Sales (TMS), U.S.A., Inc., today reported November 2013 sales results of 178,044 units, an increase of 5.9 percent over November 2012 on a daily selling rate (DSR) basis.
+(Jan.
+5, 2015) – Toyota Motor Sales (TMS), U.S.A., Inc., today reported December 2014 sales of 215,057, an increase of 12.7 percent from December 2013 on a volume basis.